-If you have tried mediation, or if mediation is unsuitable, there are a range of court orders available to secure your rights to spend time with your child.
-Our family team can advise on how to apply for the following court orders:
+If you have been unable to reach an agreement at mediation, or if mediation is unsuitable, there are a range of court orders available and our family team can advise on how to apply for the following court orders:

 - Child Arrangements Order